 Standard Package Rates Do Not Include:

-Montana fishing license, lodging tax (up to $40 per room per night depending on room type - paid at check out), bar tab, wader rentals, private water rod fees, service charge, and guide gratuities.
+Montana fishing license, lodging tax (up to $40 per room per night depending on room type - paid at check out), airport transportation, bar tab, wader rentals, private water rod fees, service charge, and guide gratuities.
 Please do not hesitate to ask for further information regarding the exclusions.